TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: A simplified model for TeV-scale LNV

-where $Q=(u_L,d_L)$ and $q_R=(u_R,d_R)$ are the left-handed and right-handed quark isospinors, respectively.
-The ellipsis indicates other possible terms such as $SH^3$ and $S^3H$.
-For simplicity, we omit those terms and also assume that the heavy neutrino $N$ will not interact with the new fields introduced.\\
+where $Q=(u_L,d_L)^\top$ and $q_R=(u_R,d_R)^\top$ are the left-handed and right-handed quark isospinors, respectively.
+In a full, UV-complete theory such as RPV SUSY \cite{Allanach:2003eb}, $S$ and $F$ are identified as the slepton and the lightest neutralino fields, respectively.
+The ellipsis in Eq. \eqref{eq:ModelO2} indicates other possible terms such as $SH^3$ and $S^3H$.
+For simplicity, we will omit those terms and also assume that the heavy neutrino $N$ will not interact with the new fields introduced.
+It is important to notice that our simplified model assumes $\langle S\rangle=0$ at the tree level.
+Although the scalar potential is, in principle, arbitrary and a positive $S$-mass term could accommodate a zero VEV, these assumptions are made for the sake of simplicity since their effects are not necessarily related to our focus on the $\onbb$-decay/collider interface.\\